 The bulk of modern haiku no longer have a connection with the season, which was essential in hokku.
 Many also no longer have a connection with Nature and the place of humans within Nature, again an essential of the old hokku.
 Often, modern haiku emphasize the ego of the writer, something avoided in hokku.
 And one can find many other differences between hokku and all that is called “modern haiku” today.

 So, to avoid that labyrinth of confusion, I use only the historically-correct term, hokku, and I use it only for those verses that maintain the aesthetic essentials of the old hokku, the connection with Nature and the seasons, with simplicity and selflessness.
 I regard hokku and modern haiku as two very different things that should never be confused.

 Here is an old hokku by Bashō.
 As you see, it is written for a particular season, and it has as its subject matter Nature (and the place of humans within Nature):

 Enough to blacken the stubble

 In the old original, it is in transliteration:

 Shigeruru ya ta no arakubu no kuromu hodo

 Shigeruru means the cold rains that come in the late autumn through early winter are falling.
 Ya is a cutting word, used to give the reader a meditative pause in which to feel and see the early winter rain.
 Ta no arakubu — “field’s stubble” means the short stubble left in the fields after the harvest.
 And arakubu no kuromu hodo means “enough (hodo) to blacken (kuromu) the “new” stubble (ara-kubu).

 Even though this verse is over three hundred years old, it could have been written as a new hokku now, this very day.
-That is how close modern hokku is in spirit to the old hokku tradition, in great contrast to the multiplicity of form and content found in modern haiku.
+That is how close modern hokku is in spirit to the basic aesthetics of the old hokku tradition, in great contrast to the multiplicity of form and content found in modern haiku.